SWIMMING POOL ACCIDENTS

 An enclosed float tube designed for water parks is designed to support swimmers of all sizes.

-However, a design flaw causes it to sink and sink when the water is not completely calm.
+However, a design flaw causes it to sink and sink when the water is not entirely calm.

 A man nearly drowns while using a tube in a wave pool as the tube fills with water and sinks.